-The following table provides compensation information for the past two financial years in accordance with Form 51-102F6V in respect of Ted J. Fostey, President and Chief Executive Officer and John Downes, current Chief Financial Officer, being the Named Executive Officers of the Corporation, and the directors.
-As at the date hereof, Mr. Fostey and Mr. Downes have not received any salary, share-based awards, non-equity incentive plan compensation, pension value or other compensation other than option-based awards.
+The following table provides compensation information for the past two financial years in accordance with Form 51-102F6V in respect of Ted J. Fostey, President and Chief Executive Officer until November 20, 2020, Richard A. Graham, President and Chief Executive Officer from November 20, 2020, and John Downes, current Chief Financial Officer, being the Named Executive Officers of the Corporation, and the directors.
+As at the date hereof, Mr. Fostey, Mr. Graham and Mr. Downes have not received any salary, share-based awards, non-equity incentive plan compensation, pension value or other compensation other than option-based awards.